 Relax, revive, and unwind in British Columbia’s capital city, Victoria, home to vibrant cosmopolitan neighborhoods and riveting harbors.
 On Vancouver Island, the wind rustles up adventure with every step you take.
 Still not sure why you should visit this island on the edge of the world?
 Here are 8 reasons that will remove any doubts!

 1. Find Your Spirit Animal

 Endangered Vancouver Island Wolf

 Cited as the best place on Earth for whale watching, Vancouver Island has something for every kind of wildlife enthusiast.
-With an eager eagle eye looking down on you from the skies above the Tofino Mudflats, taking a selfie will be the last thing you’ll want to do.
-Instead, submerge yourself into places bursting with wildlife — observe seals, cougars, grizzlies, dolphins and many other species in their natural habitats.
+Submerge yourself into places bursting with wildlife — observe seals, cougars, grizzlies, dolphins and many other species in their natural habitats.

-The Strait of Georgia, a broad waterway that separates Vancouver Island from mainland Canada, is located right on the Pacific Flyway, a bird migratory route.
-Twice a year, migrations from a number of species travel all the way from Alaska to Patagonia in search of better food sources, breeding grounds, and overwintering sites.
-Local ornithologists, scientists specializing in birds, can predict when and which species will cross the skies in spring and autumn.
+Twice a year, migrations from a number of bird species travel all the way from Alaska to Patagonia in search of better food sources, breeding grounds, and overwintering sites.

-Vancouver Island offers sanctuary for many endangered species.
+Vancouver Island also offers sanctuary for many endangered species.
 One such species is the Vancouver Island wolf.
-Often blamed for the reduction of local marmot populations, wolves are nevertheless essential to the ecosystem on Vancouver Island, as without them the population of deer would skyrocket, resulting in an overbrowsing of undergrowth.
+Often blamed for decimating local marmot populations, wolves are actually essential to the ecosystem on Vancouver Island.
+Without them, the population of deer would skyrocket and devastate local flora.

 Wolves usually reside in the northern part of the island, where the most contact with humans occur in Clayoquot and Barkley Sounds.

 2. Follow in the Footsteps of the First Nations

 Hiking trail in Vancouver Island